kenzy444/Auction/README.md

 ## Auction implementation overview

-This project is designed to simulate an auction process using Python and the Mesa library.
+This implementation is designed to simulate a simple auction process using Python and the Mesa library.
 It includes agents representing sellers and buyers, each with specific behaviors and interactions to mimic a real-world auction scenario.

 ## Implementation Details